 In response to input from various stakeholders, the East River Waterfront Esplanade plan features:

 The project will showcase NYCEDC’s continued commitment to sustainability through a variety of initiatives regarding open space, air and water quality, energy, climate change, and congestion.
-For example, lighting will be upgraded to low energy, long life cycle fixtures; recycled materials will be used for the project wherever feasible; regional, low maintenance plants will be used for landscaping; and rainwater harvesting of stormwater runoff to maintain the esplanade's various planted spaces.
+For example, lighting will be upgraded to low-energy, long-life-cycle fixtures; recycled materials will be used for the project wherever feasible; regional, low maintenance plants will be used for landscaping; and rainwater harvesting of stormwater runoff will maintain the esplanade's various planted spaces.

 The East River Waterfront Esplanade provides ample space throughout for the community to gather and host events.
-Such spaces include a non-profit educational maritime pavilion on Pier 15, community space in the Rutgers Slip Pavilion, two step-down lookouts across from Wall Street and Rutgers Slip, respectively, and plentiful seating for pedestrians along the entire walkway.
+Such spaces include a maritime pavilion on Pier 15, two step-down lookouts across from Wall Street and Rutgers Slip, respectively, and plentiful seating for pedestrians along the entire walkway.

 In keeping with the long-term goals of the City, the East River Waterfront Esplanade project includes actively programmed space that the public can access year-round.
 Such features include two half basketball courts, a bocce/petanque area, a dog run, and an open, elevated exercise area with publicly accessible equipment.

 The East River Waterfront Esplanade project will connect the Manhattan Greenway for pedestrians and cyclists alike.
 Along currently funded sections of the project, cyclists will enjoy two-way bike lanes fully separated from automobile and pedestrian traffic.
 In addition, these lanes will be lit 24-hours per day via the FDR above.

-NYCEDC, working in conjunction with City partners, is currently implementing Phase I of the East River Waterfront Esplanade, developed by the award-winning team of SHoP Architects, PC, Ken Smith Landscape Architects, and HDR/Arup engineers.
+NYCEDC, working in conjunction with City partners, is currently implementing the East River Waterfront Esplanade, developed by the award-winning team of SHoP Architects, PC, Ken Smith Landscape Architects, and HDR/Arup engineers.
 Milestones include the completion of the Uniform Land Use Review Procedure, environmental review, and schematic designs in Fall 2007, as well as the groundbreaking of stage 1 of the first phase in 2008.
 For reasons of design, schedule, and cost, and as a result of the large project size, the ERWE project has been constructed in four separate phases.